Herihor: Herihor and the Nodjmet problem

-It has been proposed to refer to the Nodjmet found in the Royal Cache as "Nodjmet A" (=the mother of Herihor) and to the wife of Herihor as "Nodjmet B".

 Ethiopian tradition

-Traditional Ethiopian kinglists name Herihor, and his successors through Pinudjem II, among the rulers of Saba in the Semitic Agazyan Ethiopian dynasty, and he is considered to have ruled Ethiopia for 16 years in addition to being de facto ruler in Egypt.
-A king list presented by Ethiopian prince Tafari Makonnen dated Herihor's reign to 1156-1140 BC, with dates following the Ethiopian Calendar.
+The 1922 regnal list of Ethiopia names Herihor, and his successors through Psusennes III, as part of the Semitic Ag'azyan Ethiopian dynasty, and he is considered to have ruled Ethiopia for 16 years.
+This regnal list dated Herihor's reign to 1156–1140 BC, with dates following the Ethiopian Calendar.
 According to Ethiopian historian Tekletsadiq Mekuria, Herihor's father was the former High Priest Amenhotep, and his mother was a daughter of Ramesses IV.

+Issue

+Herihor fathered at least 25 children.
+24 of them - 19 sons and 5 daughters - are attested in the temple of Khonsu at Karnak.
+Besides them, he had additional son, Neferheres.